jhnabuel/CSC172-AssociationMining-Abuel/progress.md

 ![Dataset Sample]()

 ## 2. ARM Implementation Progress
 Done.
-Another ARM is going to be implemented for major earthquakes
+Another ARM is going to be implemented for major earthquake
 ## 3. Challenges Encountered & Solutions (TO BE EDITED)
 | Issue | Status | Resolution |
 |-------|--------|------------|